-We knew this homework assignment had become a spiritually-sanctioned vision quest.
+We knew this homework assignment had become something akin to a living myth.

 For me, the film and shrooms kicked in at once to result in a quick descent into a palpable madness of paranoia and nihilism.
-In the surround-sound theater I could sense every bug, every snap of a twig in the jungles all around me, knowing the buzzing gnats slowly moving around might turn any moment into VC twig snaps, that every possible rustle of leaves might mean death.
-The experience was so vivid, my friend Jason had to leave for awhile during the Mai Lai massacre segment, but I was really into it...
+In the surround-sound theater, I could sense every bug buzz, every snap of a twig, in the jungles all around me, knowing the buzzing gnats slowly moving around might turn any moment into VC twig snaps, that every possible rustle of leaves might mean death.
+The experience was so vivid, my friend Jason had to leave during the Mai Lai massacre segment, but I was really into it...
 It was that feeling of "why not just kill 'em all?" that comes from being pushed past your limits, the realization that insanity has a purpose, a grisly kind of freedom.
-I was 19, perfect draft age.
-The mushrooms in conjunction with the movie had shown me the ambivalent killer I once was in lives past and maybe future, and even in this life, just a few soap beatings away....
+I was 19, the perfect draft age.
+The mushrooms in conjunction with the movie had shown me the ambivalent killer I could have been with just the flick of a switch.

 The Japanese have always been fans of this conversion and the slew of samurai films such as SWORD OF DOOM (1966) illustrate a cosmic understanding of the difference between sympathy and true compassion.
 The antihero main character played by Tatsuya Nakadai, for example, kills a weary old man he meets on a hill, just because he seems to be a burden to his granddaughter.
 In sword battle contests he only cares about perfection of technique, barely noticing the corpses he leaves in his wake.
 Perhaps the Japanese, British, and Germans for that matter, are just a little better at "going there."
 May I venture to guess it comes from being bombed (more than once)?